-The good news is, it can be done.
 The majority of non-U.S. residents will be able to find quality life insurance from the United States, but only as long as they meet certain requirements.

 Below is all the information you need if you’re shopping for life insurance as a non-U.S. resident or foreign national.

-Who is Considered a Non-U.S. Resident?
+- Who Is Considered a Non-U.S. Resident?

 The best place to start in your search for life insurance for non-U.S. residents is a definition of who exactly is a non-U.S. resident.